 "It's unfortunate, but not surprising, to learn that the stigma around mental health in and out of the workplace still exists,"- says Dale Cook, CEO.

-Mental health is as important as your physical and behavioral health.
+Mental health is as important as your physical health.
 Work or personal life stress catches up sooner or later to the body mentally or physically.
 And knowing when to take a break is equally important.